Escaping the Matrix of Avoidance

 Learn how avoidance shapes your inner world and keeps you trapped in invisible emotional loops.

-You can remain
+You can remain near without crossing.

-is respected.
+Distance is respected.

-the entry phase
+This closes the entry phase gently, without demanding change.

-Standing near
+Standing near is already contact.

-stay where it is.
+Let the horizon stay where it is.

-Nothing more
+Nothing more is required.

 Close gently with DojoWell.